manzt/anywidget/docs/src/pages/en/bundling.md

 Often the ESM required to connect a JavaScript library to Python with **anywidget** is minimal and can easily be inlined _within_ the Python module as a string.
-This feature allows Python developers to be productive with **anywidget** without requiring intimite knowledge or the overhead of frontend tooling (e.g., `npm`/`yarn`/`pnpm`, Webpack/Vite/esbuild).
+This feature allows Python developers to be productive with **anywidget** without requiring intimate knowledge or the overhead of frontend tooling (e.g., `npm`/`yarn`/`pnpm`, Webpack/Vite/esbuild).

 As **anywidget** projects mature, however, it is recommended to organize the